Zugbrain/soft-reserve-helper/README.md

 This script makes it easier to search soft reserve (SR) messages posted in Discord.

 #### Note to Raid Leaders:
 This script will only work properly if players' SR messages are formatted `name - item` on a single line.
 Case and spacing are not important, but the single hyphen is.
 Messages that don't conform to this pattern are excluded.
+Encourage players to type the full item name rather than abbreviations (e.g. `onslaught girdle` instead of `osg`).

 ## Instructions
 Start by cloning or downloading this repository.